mcosovic/JuliaGrid.jl/docs/src/manual/powerSystemModel.md

 ```

 !!! note "Info"
-    It is recommended to consult the documentation for the [`addBranch!`](@ref addBranch!) function, where we have provided a list of all the keywords that can be used.
+    See the [`addBranch!`](@ref addBranch!) documentation for the list of supported keywords.

 ---

 ##### Customizing Input Units
-To use units other than per-units and radians, macros can be employed to change the input units.
-For example, if there is a need to use ohms (Ω), the macros below can be employed:
+To use units other than per-unit values and radians, macros can be used to change the input units.
+For example, if there is a need to use ohms (Ω), the macros below can be used:
 ```@example addBranchUnit
 using JuliaGrid # hide
 @parameter(Ω, pu)